 While Washington Yu Ying PCS does not yet have an eighth grade class, its students complete independent papers, reports and performances.
 All students organize student-led conferences, "a unique IB experience where the children guide their parents through their learning."
 An example of a pre-kindergarten student-led conference involves the students "demonstrate[ing] their graphic capabilities by collecting data and demonstrating results in a Venn diagram...recit[ing] Chinese poetry...match[ing] Chinese characters to meaning ...and read[ing] from the book they created in their Tell Me a Story unit."
+22

-As part of the IB PYP, every student creates a portfolio that includes summative assessments, a culminating project completed by the student to demonstrate learning and growth at the end of each unit of inquiry.
-Students present their portfolios in second, fourth, and fifth grade.
+As part of the IB PYP, every student creates a portfolio that includes summative assessments, a culminating project completed by the student to demonstrate learning and growth at the end of each unit of inquiry.23 Students present their portfolios in second, fourth, and fifth grade.24

-&lt;sup>18 See Appendix B, p.
+18 See Appendix B, p.
 19.

-&lt;sup>19 See Washington Yu Ying PCS social studies assessment data grade-level averages, included in this document as Appendix J.
+19 See Washington Yu Ying PCS social studies assessment data grade-level averages, included in this document as Appendix J.

-&lt;sup>20 Washington Yu Ying PCS QSR report, p.
+20 Washington Yu Ying PCS QSR report, p.
 1, included in this document as Appendix K.

-&lt;sup>21 See Appendix E, p.
+21 See Appendix E, p.
 16.

-&lt;sup>22 See Appendix E, p.
+22 See Appendix E, p.
 16.

-&lt;sup>23 See Appendix B, p 29.
+23 See Appendix B, p 29.